DynamicDevices/OCR-CSharp-Tutorial/src/web-tutorial/README.md

 ## 📄 License

+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

+Copyright © 2025 Dynamic Devices Ltd. All rights reserved.

+**Contact**: info@dynamicdevices.co.uk

-Educational use - specifically designed for OCR A-Level Computer Science curriculum.
+This educational resource is designed specifically for OCR A-Level Computer Science curriculum and may be used for non-commercial educational purposes.

 ---

-**Ready to start learning?** Visit the [live tutorial](https://yourusername.github.io/OCR-CSharp-Tutorial/) and begin your C# programming journey! 🚀
+**Ready to start learning?** Visit the [live tutorial](https://dynamicdevices.github.io/OCR-CSharp-Tutorial/) and begin your C# programming journey! 🚀